ts4nfdi/terminology-service-suite/README.md

 This project uses [Storybook](https://storybook.js.org/) to develop independent React components.
 To start the development server, install the dependencies with `npm install` and start Storybook with this command `npm run storybook:react`.
 The interactive documentation is available via `http://localhost:6006`.
 For more information, please visit https://storybook.js.org/docs/react/get-started/install/

 The project also features a Storybook for HTML versions of the components.
 To start this Storybook, you have to install the HTML widgets as a local module in the project (see [Build widgets for non-React projects](#build-widgets-for-non-react-projects)).
 After that, run `npm install` and start the Storybook with `npm run storybook:html`.
+The interactive documentation is available via `http://localhost:6007`.

+The React and HTML components can be combined in one Storybook using `npm run storybook`.
+Notice that, for this to work, the React Storybook has to be running at `http://localhost:6006` and the HTML Storybook at `http://localhost:6007`.

 ### Build widgets for React projects